hunterhogan/mapFolding/README.md

 - You're interested in solving mathematical puzzles through code
 - You're learning about Numba and advanced Python optimization

-**This package is NOT for you if:**

-- You're looking for a general-purpose folding simulation tool
-- You need commercial-ready mapping software
-- You want simple visualization of folding patterns

 ## What Does This Package Actually Do?

 `mapFolding` solves a specific mathematical problem: counting the number of distinct ways to fold a rectangular map.
 While this may sound niche, it's a fascinating computational challenge that demonstrates: